iwilfried/Adobe-XD-eBook/_docs/3-Working with Images and Vectors/ExportPhoto.md

 order: 3
 ---

 Knowing how to export images from Photoshop into Adobe Experience Design is important for all UI designers.
 Let’s look at the steps involved with this type of transfer.

-&nbsp;

 The standard copy and paste functions are available from Photoshop to Adobe XD.
 Let’s look at an example.